liutianlin0121/liutianlin0121.github.io/_posts/2021-05-01-angles-between-random-vectors.md

 ## Analytical computation

-It is not difficult to prove thefact that two independent isotropic random vectors in a two-dimensional plane have expected angle $$\pi/2.$$ To show this, let $$X$$ and $$Y$$ be two such random vectors.
+It is not difficult to prove thefact that two independent isotropic random vectors in a two-dimensional plane have expected angle $\pi/2.$ To show this, let $X$ and $Y$ be two such random vectors.
 We aim to show

 $$
 \begin{equation}